jballas/120-work/hw-4/readme.md

 # Todo

-Practice, study each primative shape
+Practice, study each primative shape.
+Learn what it does, input parameters, how to use it.

 - arc()
 - ellipse()